scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 ## Data Page
 ### Overview of display options
-The Data Page displays input data or calculated scores for each goal parameter and presents the information as a Map, Histogram, or Table.
-These options are presented as tabs located above the map (Map view as the default display option for the Data page).
+The Data Page displays input data or calculated scores for each goal parameter, and presents the information as a Map, Histogram, or Table.
+These options are presented as tabs located above the map (Map view is the default display option for the Data page).

   * Data displayed in [Map](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/overview_toolbox_app.md#map) form: